Three Little Pigs (film): Sequels and later appearances

-Comics adaptations
+Comic adaptations

 The Silly Symphony Sunday comic strip ran a seven-month-long continuation of Three Little Pigs called "The Further Adventures of the Three Little Pigs" from January 18 to August 23, 1936.
 This was followed by another storyline called "The Practical Pig" from May 1 to August 7, 1938.

-The anthology comic book Walt Disney's Comics and Stories introduced a new character, Lil Bad Wolf, the son of the Big Bad Wolf, in issue #52 (January 1945).
-He was a constant vexation to his father, the Big Bad Wolf, because the little son was not actually bad.
+The anthology comic book Walt Disney's Comics and Stories introduced a new character, Lil Bad Wolf (the son of the Big Bad Wolf), in issue #52 (January 1945).
+He was a constant vexation to his father (the Big Bad Wolf) because the little son was not actually bad.
 His favorite playmates, in fact, were the Three Pigs.
 New stories about Lil Bad Wolf appeared regularly in WDC&S for seven years, with the last one appearing in issue #259 (April 1962).